APPRENTICESHIP CAREER FOCUS

 One Access and Inclusion Apprentice will work under the guidance of the Access and Inclusion Coordinator and the Education department to support accessibility and inclusion at Imagination Stage.
 As part of the Education department, the Apprentice will be responsible for administrative projects including updating and creating student inclusion records based on family conversations, planning and organizing for our access outreach programs including our Sensory-Friendly initiative, as well as contributing to the creation of student support materials, faculty scheduling, and inventory of access supplies and materials.
 The Apprentice may have the opportunity, when appropriate, to implement lesson plans as an assistant or lead teacher on Access and general Education programming.
 The Apprentice will also work on other projects based on the apprentice’s interest and department needs.

-Read Q&A From a Former Access & Inclusion Apprentice!
+Read Q&A with a former Access & Inclusion Apprentice!

 Two Education Apprentices will support the overall administration and maintenance of the Education department and its programming, including but not limited to camp managing, maintaining and updating student information, updating a classroom reservation system, contributing to the creation of student study guides, and spending time as classroom assistants, inclusion facilitators, and lead teachers, when appropriate.
 Education apprentices also assist in planning outreach programs, stage managing student productions, faculty communication, inventory of art supplies and early childhood materials, and other projects based on apprentice’s interest and department needs.